 The toxic parent was incapable of providing love that is supportive for their child.
 Either way, a child who lives through a lack of love and affection might have trouble knowing how to give it as an adult.

-How to deal with a dismissive or distant parent.
+How to deal with parental rejection.

 The primary step in dealing with a toxic parent is to accept that only you can heal yourself.
 Emotionally absent parents are not fully present and will never be.
 There are effective ways to deal with them with a little understanding and a lot of acceptance.